 115.277 Corrective action for contractors and volunteers Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: GEO Corporate Policy 5.1.2-E GEO Corporate Policy 5.1.2-A Statement of Fact 115.277 (a): Any contractor or volunteer who engages in sexual abuse/sexual harassment would be prohibited from contact with residents and would be reported to the appropriate investigator and law enforcement or relevant professional licensing/certifying bodies unless the activity was clearly not criminal in nature.
 Any contractor or volunteer who engages in sexual abuse even though it was not criminal will be reported to professional licensing/certifying bodies.
 115.277 (b): In cases that were not criminal in nature, the facility would take appropriate remedial measures and consider whether to prohibit further contact with residents.
-At the present time the center does not utilize contractor or volunteers.
-During this audit cycle, there were no incidents where a contractor or volunteer was accused of, suspected, or found guilty of sexual abuse or sexual harassment at SRRC.
-Compliance was determined by review of the volunteer and contractor training and statement acknowledging violation of PREA standards from other GEO Group centers.
+At the present time the center utilizes 2 contractor and 1 volunteer.
+During this audit cycle, there were no incidents where a contractor or volunteer was accused of, suspected, or found guilty of sexual abuse or sexual harassment at CAE.
+Compliance was determined by review of the volunteer and contractor training and statement acknowledging violation of PREA standards.
+Also interviews with Volunteer, PREA compliance manger and facility director confirm compliance with this standard.

-115.278 Disciplinary sanctions for residents Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: GEO Corporate Policy 5.1.2-E GEO Corporate Policy 5.1.2-A Statement of Fact Resident Handbook Posters located throughout the facility 115.278 (a): According to GEO policy 5.1.2-E, if a resident is found guilty of engaging in sexual abuse involving another resident, either through administrative or criminal investigations, the resident will be subject to formal disciplinary sanctions.
-The Resident Program Handbook outlines violations a resident will be disciplined for and the sanctions to be imposed.
+115.278 Disciplinary sanctions for residents Auditor Overall Determination: Meets Standard Auditor Discussion 115.278 (a): According to GEO policy 5.1.2-E, if a resident is found guilty of engaging in sexual abuse involving another resident, the resident will be subject to formal disciplinary sanctions.
+Residents are made aware of sexual misconduct and the sanctions and disciplinary actions that will be taken in the Resident Handbook.
 115.278 (b): Sanctions will be commensurate with the nature and circumstances of the abuse committed, the resident's disciplinary history and the sanctions imposed for comparable offenses by other residents with similar histories.
 115.278 (c): Based on GEO policy 5.1.2-E, the disciplinary process may consider whether an individual's mental disabilities or mental illness contributed to his or her behavior when determining what type of sanction, if any, should be imposed.
 115.278 (d): If the facility offers counseling or other interventions designed to address the reasons or motivations for the abuse, the facility shall consider requiring the offending individual to participate.
-The Pa.
+The Co.
 DOC will determine if the resident will be required to participate in counseling or other interventions designed to address the reasons or motivations for the abuse.
 115.278 (e): Disciplining a resident for sexual contact with an employee is prohibited unless it is found that the employee did not consent to the contact.
 115.278 (f): A report of sexual abuse made in good faith based upon a reasonable belief that the alleged conduct occurred shall not constitute falsely reporting an incident or lying, even if an investigation does not establish evidence sufficient to substantiate the allegation.
 115.278 (g): The agency prohibits all sexual activity between residents.
 Facilities may not deem that sexual activity between residents is sexual abuse unless it is determined that the activity was coerced.
-In information provided on the Pre-Audit Questionnaire and in interview with the facility director, in the past 12 months there were no disciplinary sanctions imposed for residents violating the sexual abuse policies.
-Compliance was determined by review of GEO policy, review resident handbook, and interviews with the PREA compliance manager and facility director.
+In information provided on the Pre-Audit Questionnaire and in interview with the Facility Director, in the past 12 months there were no disciplinary sanctions imposed for residents violating the sexual abuse and sexual harassment policies.
+Compliance was determined by review of policies, resident handbook, resident, PREA compliance manager and facility director interviews.